ENCCS/julia-for-hpda/content/sciml.rst

       Typically you need more data to get similar results compared to the case where we assume homogeneity.

-      If you get issues with renaming :math:`U` since you already ran the code with the orignal definition, you can restart the REPL or introduce another neural network :math:`V` and replace :math:`U` where needed.
+      If you get issues with renaming :math:`U` since you already ran the code with the original definition, you can restart the REPL or introduce another neural network :math:`V` and replace :math:`U` where needed.

 .. exercise:: The neural network